kuashio/brainfuino-firmware/README.md

 ## Contact

-For bug report or anything related to brainfuck_uP, I may be reached at kuashio@gmail.com
+For bug report or anything related to Brainfuino, I may be reached at kuashio@gmail.com